isselab/HAnS-LSP/Userstudy/easelab-datasetsnake-HAnSLSP/README.md

 The purpose of this repo is to test and evaluate the embedded feature annotations plugin [HAnS-LSp](https://github.com/isselab/HAnS-LSP/tree/test-with-plugin) for Visual Studio Code.
+*Do not download the repo content, you will be given a different path to download everything you need*

 ### Requirements: